Here's how to hire a nanny from start to finish

-Let's face it -- hiring a nanny can seem stressful, especially when you don't know where to begin.
+Let's face it — hiring a nanny can seem stressful, especially when you don't know where to begin.
 But if you break the process down step-by-step, you're more likely to do a thorough job and will have a great nanny hiring experience.

-Write a freewheeling list of all the qualities you want your nanny to have: a sense of fun, a perfect driving record, first-aid training, a nursing degree, etc. Make a list of deal breakers: smokers, speeding tickets, etc. This will help you craft a precise job description that will attract nannies with the qualities you want most.
+Write a freewheeling list of all the qualities you want your caregiver to have: a sense of fun, a perfect driving record, first-aid training, a nursing degree, etc. Make a list of deal breakers: smokers, speeding tickets, etc. This will help you craft a precise job description that will attract nannies with the qualities you want most.

 What can you afford to pay your new nanny?
 Don't forget to factor in things like expenses for activities, annual raises and bonuses.
 And make sure you include taxes as well.
 We recommend a two-step process.
 First, use our child care cost calculator to learn what the going rate is for nannies in your area.
 Then use our nanny tax calculator to see how much to set aside for taxes.

-Post a Job
+3. Post a job

 When you're ready with your super-detailed and upbeat job description, post your job on Care.com.

 4. Interview candidates

 When applicants begin to answer your ad, consider each one with an eye toward professionalism and experience.
 How well do they convey why they want this job?
 Do their qualifications match your needs?
 Start to screen your candidates and narrow your choices.
 For definite mismatches, send an immediate "no, thank you" note as a courtesy.

 Pick the best five to ten candidates and arrange a phone interview or meeting at a neutral location, like a coffee shop.
 Ask them questions and see what kind of rapport you have with each candidate.